-In Years 7 and 8, all students spend four lessons per week in each core subject, ensuring they have a solid foundation of skills and knowledge in literacy, numeracy and science that will ensure that they thrive in all other subjects.
+In years 7 to 9, all students spend four lessons per week in each core subject, ensuring they have a solid foundation of skills and knowledge in literacy, numeracy and science that will ensure that they thrive in all other subjects.
 A range of subjects are offered so that students can access a diverse array of qualifications later in their education, to give them the best opportunities to achieve whatever career pathway they choose.

 All students learn both French and Spanish.